Understanding your body

 The most common burns that happen to kids are liquid burns, like scalding by hot water or other hot liquids.

 Burns can range from mild to severe.
-Not all burns require emergency medical care — some can be treated at home.
+Not all burns require emergency medical care — some minor burns can be treated at home.

-If a child has a burn that is large, a burn that's caused by electricity (as from a live wire) or a chemical (like a household cleaner), or a burn that occurred in a fire:
+If a child has a burn that is large, a burn that's caused by electricity (as from a live wire) or a chemical (like a household cleaner), or a burn from fire:

 To help prevent burns: